ayumu0622/AdmissionInsightsWeb/README.md

 ## Web App

-Explore the web app [here](https://uc-transfer-admission-stats-visualization-tool.streamlit.app).
+Explore the web app [here](https://university-of-california-admittion-insights.streamlit.app/).
 It offers an intuitive interface for gaining insights into admission trends for different majors.

-## Usage

-To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/ayumu0622/UC-Transfer-Analyzer.git`
-2. Install dependencies: `pip install -r requirements.txt`
-3. Run the web app: `streamlit run app.py`

 ## Conclusion